shantaram3013/volume/README.md

 # volume
-### Volume control and info script written in bash, written for PulseAudio.
+### Volume control and info script written in bash, for PulseAudio.

 #### Dependencies